abhi3700/evm-playground/libs/foundry/README.md

 The function naming (a choice) in foundry is different than the usual way of naming in other frameworks like Hardhat, Truffle, Brownie, etc.

+> It's a good practice to name your function starting with `test`.
+This is to isolate the test functions in a foundry project as the entire repo would be in solidity language.

 There are 2 ways to name the functions in foundry:

 **M-1**: